yqrashawn/GokuRakuJoudo/tutorial.md

     ;; these keycode is just original karabiner keycode prefix with colon
 ```

-you can find all keycode definition in [this file](https://github.com/yqrashawn/GokuRakuJoudo/blob/master/src/karabiner_configurator/keys_info.clj) or use the Karabiner-EventViewer.app
+You can find all keycode definition in [this file](https://github.com/yqrashawn/Goku/blob/master/src/karabiner_configurator/keys_info.clj) or use the Karabiner-EventViewer.app

 <a id="basic2"></a>